iSholvedx/iSholvedx/README.md

-- 👋 Hi, I’m [@eikarna](https://github.com/eikarna) A.K.A "Adnan".
+- 👋 Hi, I’m [@eikarna](https://github.com/iSholvedx) A.K.A "Putra".
-- 👀 I’m interested in AI, ML, and Programming, and Modding.
+- 👀 I’m interested in AI, ML, and Programming.
-- 🌱 I’m currently learning ML.
+- 🌱 I’m currently learning AI.
 - 💞️ I’m looking to collaborate on [Huggingface](https://huggingface.co/Nixic).
-- 📫 How to reach me nixic0@proton.me
+- 📫 How to reach me iSholved0@proton.me